wg-osr/walkerga.github.io/_posts/2020-11-13-one-with-the-elements.md

 While in that state, you are aware of elemental anomalies within [sum] x 10 feet.

+If you invest 4 dice or more in this spell and scribe your [Sigil](/spells/#lexicon), the spell lasts as long as you want and you dont age or need food for the whole duration.

 ###### ignore + element
 ###### by SaltyGoo